-Normally full-time, paid employment at a cooperating institution/company to provide on-the-job training (part-time positions may qualify).
-Involves appropriate job-related learning assignments under faculty supervision.
+This is normally a full-time, paid employment at a cooperating institution/company to provide on-the-job training (part-time positions may qualify).
+It involves appropriate job-related learning assignments under faculty supervision.
 Position must be approved by Department Chair.
 Consult the Associate Director for Experiential Education in Career Services before registering or for further information.
 Prerequisite: 3.0 G.P.A.